Christophe Antoine Merlin: General officer

 Merlin's division was involved in the fighting subsequent to the Battle of Gué-à-Tresmes.
-On 2 March 1814 Friedrich von Kleist sent out a reconnaissance force of three cavalry regiments, five infantry battalions and two horse artillery batteries.
+On 2 March 1814, Friedrich von Kleist sent out a reconnaissance force of three cavalry regiments, five infantry battalions and two horse artillery batteries.
 Merlin charged the Prussians but was pushed back on his infantry supports.
 The Prussians were stopped and retreated in the late afternoon.
 During the Battle of Laon on 9 March, the corps of Marshal Auguste de Marmont and Bordesoulle were routed by a 7:30 pm Prussian surprise attack.
 The French lost 3,500 men and 45 guns in the so-called "Hurrah of Athies".
 At the Battle of Reims on 13 March, Merlin's division advanced on the extreme right flank with the task of stopping the Prussians from falling back toward the bridge at Sillery.
 The cavalrymen overran a number of Prussian battalions, compelling the soldiers to surrender.
 On 14 March, Merlin's troopers were beaten in a skirmish with Friedrich von Katzeler's Prussian cavalry at Courcy, losing about 100 casualties.
-By 17 March, Merlin's division had shrunk to 1,150 sabers when it was assigned to Marmont's corps.
+By 17 March, Merlin's division had shrunk to 1,150 sabres when it was assigned to Marmont's corps.

 When the force led by Marshals Marmont and Mortier moved east, Merlin formed its advance guard.
 On 23 March 1814 at Bergères, his troopers drove off an Allied foraging party, capturing 100 men and liberating 16 wagon loads of plunder.
 At the Battle of Fère-Champenoise on 25 March, Marmont and Mortier with 18,100 infantry, 4,350 cavalry and 84 guns found themselves facing 26,400 Allied cavalry and 128 guns.
-Merlin's division was involved in the fighting which ended in a serious French defeat.
-For the Battle of Paris on 30 March Merlin's division was reduced to 850 horsemen in the brigades of Pierre François Huber and Antoine Henri Latour-Foissac.
+Merlin's division was involved in the fighting, which ended in a serious French defeat.
+For the Battle of Paris on 30 March, Merlin's division was reduced to 850 horsemen in the brigades of Pierre François Huber and Antoine Henri Latour-Foissac.
 Marmont and Mortier led 19,961 foot soldiers and 5,565 horsemen against 119,000 Allied infantry and 26,500 cavalry.
 Bordesoulle's corps and Louis Pierre Aimé Chastel's cavalry division were posted on the extreme right flank.
 After stiff fighting, Marmont and Mortier agreed to an armistice that would allow them to evacuate Paris.